Salvatore Riina: Marriage and family

 Salvatore Riina married Antonietta Bagarella (sister of Calogero and Leoluca Bagarella) in 1974, and they had four children—two sons and two daughters.
 His sons, Giovanni and Giuseppe, followed in their father's footsteps and were imprisoned.
 In November 2001, a court in Palermo sentenced 24-year-old Giovanni to life in prison for four murders.
 He had been in police custody since 1997.
 According to Antonio Ingroia, one of the prosecutors of the Direzione distrettuale antimafia (DDA) of Palermo, Giovanni is among the possible leading figures in the Sicilian Cosa Nostra after the arrest of Provenzano in 2006 and Salvatore Lo Piccolo in 2007, but still too young to be recognized as the leading boss of the organisation.

 On 31 December 2004, Riina's youngest son, Giuseppe, one of those taken into custody in June 2002, was sentenced to 14 years for various crimes, including Mafia association, extortion and money laundering.
 He was found to have established Mafia-controlled companies to hide money from protection rackets, drug-trafficking and tenders for public building contracts on the island.
 In 2006, the council of Corleone created T-shirts reading I love Corleone in an attempt to dissociate the town from its infamous Mafiosi, but a brother-in-law of one of Riina's daughters began an attempt to sue the Corleone mayor by claiming the Riina family owned the copyright to the phrase.

 Death

 Riina died on 17 November 2017, one day after his 87th birthday, while in a medically induced coma after two operations in the prison unit of the Maggiore Hospital in Parma.
 The specific cause of death was not revealed.
-At the time of his death, he was still considered to be the head of the Cosa Nostra according to a magistrate.
+At the time of his death, he was still considered to be the head of the Cosa Nostra according to anti-Mafia prosecutor Franco Roberti and former Palermo anti-Mafia magistrate Alfonso Sabella.
 Riina was refused a public funeral by the church and Archbishop Michele Pennisi; he was privately buried in his hometown of Corleone.